Ultimate Guide on How to Plan your Trip to Austria

 Tip Train travel.
 If booking ÖBB trains, it is recommended to book tickets and reserve seats (if possible on the main Vienna-Salzburg-Innsbruck route) at least 15 days to 1 month before your journey.

 Tip Car Rental: Driving is a great way to see the towns and villages of Austria.
+Discover all our top tips and hints about Driving in Austria

 Austrian vehicles are mostly manual transmissions.
 We recommend booking early to reserve automatic transmission vehicles.